Moapa Valley, Nevada: Modern times

 In 1980, residents of Overton and Logandale approved a referendum on merging the two towns into the town of Moapa Valley.
 The Clark County Commission affirmed the vote, legally creating Moapa Valley on February 13, 1981.
 The town had a population of about 1,400 people at the time.

 Radio stations

 There are four radio stations licensed to Moapa Valley.
 KRRN 92.7 has a Spanish format.
 KXLI 94.5 has a dance format mainly targeted to Las Vegas.
 KJUL 104.7 has a "middle-of-the road" (MOR) format.
-KQLL has a simulcast of Henderson's 1280 AM on 102.3 FM, which is a news/talk format.
+KQLL has a simulcast of Henderson's 1280 AM on 102.3 FM, which is an oldies music format.